enasequence/read_docs/retrieval/programmatic-access/cross-reference.rst

 Narrow Down a Search By Target Record Type
 ------------------------------------------

-You can narrow down x-ref searches further to only return records of a certain Type.
+You can narrow down cross-reference searches further to only return records of a certain Type.
 For example, you may want to search specifically for sample records which are linked to the MGnify service.

 Firstly, you may want to determine what Targets are available and how they are named.
 To list the full list of